 These “hard” brand attributes focus on what a product or service does and how it meets consumers’ functional needs and requirements.

-Functional brand attributes are crucial in influencing consumer choices, particularly in industries where product performance and functionality are paramount.
+Functional brand attributes influence consumer choices, particularly in industries where product performance and functionality are paramount.

 Here are some examples of functional brand attributes: